Gender pay gap

 We are required to report annually from 5 April 2018 on a snapshot taken on 5 April the previous year.
 We welcome this opportunity to be transparent about the gender pay gap at Age UK, the charity, and Age UK Trading Community Interest Company (Age UK Trading CIC), which both employ over 250 people.

-Supporting statement from Steph Harland, Age UK's Chief Executive
+Supporting statement from Tracey Bright, Age UK's Interim Chief Executive

 The median gap in Age UK, the charity, has decreased this year to 16.96% (2020/21: 22%) and remained at 0% in Age UK Trading CIC.
 Our mean gap in Age UK, the charity, has reduced to 8.51% (20201/21: 10.43%) and increased slightly in Age UK Trading CIC to 22.29% (2020/21: 20.92%).
 Our deeper analysis shows that people do receive equal pay for equal work in both employers.